White House doctor withdraws bid for US cabinet job - Journal du Cameroun

 “I am regretfully withdrawing my nomination to be Secretary for the Department of Veterans Affairs,” Jackson said in a statement.

-Jackson insisted that the allegations against him were false, but said he was withdrawing anyway due to the distraction they were causing.
+Jackson insisted that the accusations against him were false, but said he was removing his name from consideration anyway due to the “distraction” created for the Trump administration.

 “Unfortunately, because of how Washington works, these false allegations have become a distraction for this president and the important issue we must be addressing — how we give the best care to our nation’s heroes,” Jackson said.